fambon/p-behavioral-cloning/README.md

 ### Model architecture

-The model consists of a convolution neural network which reduces progressively the RGB image to a single horizontal 1D stripe.
+The model consists of a convolutional neural network which reduces progressively the RGB image resolution to a single horizontal 1D stripe.
 It is based on the NVIDIA model architecture.

-The model also uses maximum pooling after each convolutional layer to progressively reduce the 2D dimensions of the image.
+The model uses maximum pooling after each convolutional layer to progressively reduce the 2D dimensions of the image.

 The model uses RELU activation layers to introduce nonlinearities.